 Strategic Communication and Advocacy

-Digital Self-Determination seeks to empower individuals, communities, entities and society as a whole to decide how their data is managed in ways that benefit themselves and society.
+Digital Self-Determination seeks to empower individuals and communities to decide how their data is managed in ways that benefit themselves and society.
 The journey from principle to practice requires an international network that brings together diverse perspectives and expertise.
 The International Network on Digital Self-Determination connects different actors from around the world to consider how to apply DSD in real-life settings to inform both theory and practice.

 We invite you to stay in touch and visit our new website: https://idsd.network/